Medology/.github/.github/ISSUE_TEMPLATE/Standard-Investigation-Issue-Template.md

 < What inspired this investigation >

 ## Value of information acquired
-< What is the potential gain from the investigation outcome (customer dissatisfaction, loss of time, money, etc. >
+< What is the potential gain from the investigation outcome ( reduce customer dissatisfaction, save time, save money, etc. >

 ## Notes
 < special notes or suggestions information already acquired >